 Mark Allison has been the CEO of Elders Limited (ASX:ELD) since 2014.
 First, this article will compare CEO compensation with compensation at similar sized companies.
 Then we'll look at a snap shot of the business growth.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Mark Allison's Compensation Compare With Similar Sized Companies?

-Our data indicates that Elders Limited is worth AU$884m, and total annual CEO compensation was reported as AU$1.7m for the year to September 2019.
-That's below the compensation, last year.
-While we always look at total compensation first, we note that the salary component is less, at AU$896k.
-We looked at a group of companies with market capitalizations from AU$585m to AU$2.3b, and the median CEO total compensation was AU$1.4m.
+Our data indicates that Elders Limited is worth AU$1.6b, and total annual CEO compensation was reported as AU$1.7m for the year to September 2019.
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at AU$896k.
+We looked at a group of companies with market capitalizations from AU$615m to AU$2.5b, and the median CEO total compensation was AU$1.5m.

 Is Elders Limited Growing?

-Elders Limited has reduced its earnings per share by an average of 8.2% a year, over the last three years (measured with a line of best fit).
-It achieved revenue growth of 4.2% over the last year.
+Over the last three years Elders Limited has shrunk its earnings per share by an average of 8.2% per year (measured with a line of best fit).
+Its revenue is up 4.2% over last year.

-Sadly for shareholders, earnings per share are actually down, over three years.
-And the modest revenue growth over 12 months isn't much comfort against the reduced earnings per share.
+Few shareholders would be pleased to read that earnings per share are lower over three years.
+The modest increase in revenue in the last year isn't enough to make me overlook the disappointing change in earnings per share.
 These factors suggest that the business performance wouldn't really justify a high pay packet for the CEO.
 It could be important to check this free visual depiction of what analysts expect for the future.

 Has Elders Limited Been A Good Investment?

-Mark Allison is paid around what is normal the leaders of comparable size companies.
+Mark Allison is paid around the same as most CEOs of similar size companies.